gvalkov/olympus-photosync/README.rst

     olympus-photosync list --newer 2017-09-17T16:21:00 --older 2017-09-20
     olympus-photosync list --newer 10d --older 12h
     olympus-photosync list --on today
-    olympus-photosync get -d ~/photos P8060697.JPG P7250454.MOV
+    olympus-photosync get --destdir ~/photos P8060697.JPG P7250454.MOV
-    olympus-photosync get -d ~/photos "*.jpg"
+    olympus-photosync get --destdir ~/photos "*.jpg"
     olympus-photosync sync ~/photos

-A minimal cross-platform GUI is provided by the `olympus-photosync-gui` command.
+A cross-platform GUI is provided by the ``olympus-photosync-gui`` program.
 At the moment it can be used to list and download files from supported devices.

 .. image:: docs/images/gui-screenshot.png